O-imperador/O-imperador/README.md

 🔹 CouchDB (tried once or twice)

 **Other:**
-✅ IoT (Arduino, Raspberry Pi 3)
+⚡ IoT (Proteus/ never worked on an actual project, only simulations.
+But i have the basics)

 ---

 ### 🌱 Let's Connect
-📫 Reach me here on GitHub or by email
+📫 Reach me here on GitHub, LinkedIn or by email
-⚡ Fun fact: I enjoy building tools that **make learning and working easier**
+⚡ Fun fact: I enjoy building tools that **make learning, working and decision making easier**